Knowledge base banner

 HOW TO LIGHT ROOMS WITH LOW CEILINGS

-USE OUR TOP TIPS FOR LIGHTING LOW CEILINGS
+TOP TIPS FOR LIGHTING A LOW CEILING

 Rooms with low ceiling can sometimes seem dark and oppressive but using well considered lighting is one of the most effective ways of opening up the space making it seem larger, lighter and more airy.
 Use our handy tips below to help you decide how best you can visually lift a room with low ceilings.